 The ONYXX rubber used on this shoe is not only very sticky, it also allows you to feel virtually every feature in the rock.
 The Anasazi VCS accomplishes this without losing shape or relying on the climber's foot for structure; this at the expense of some edging ability.
 This shoe is in a tiny club regarding its incredible performance on granite slab and face climbs where friction rules.
 If you have a narrow foot, check out the Tenaya Tarifa, an edging machine that is also supremely sensitive.

 Out of the box, this is one of the most comfortable high-end shoes we tested.
 A flat foot and slightly rounded toe don't compromise its performance at all and greatly increase its all-day wearability.
 We would recommend this shoe as a great beginner shoe for its excellent all-around performance combined with enough comfort to encourage daily trips to the gym or crag.
 This would be a great multi-pitch granite trad or sport shoe, An even better choice for all day climbing is this year's Top Pick for comfort, the Five Ten Quantum.

 This contender makes a great beginner's shoe.
 Minimal to no suffering is required during the wear-in period, and they perform extremely well at just one size down from normal.
 Use them at your favorite granite crag for sport or trad.
 They didn't perform as well on edges as other shoes but still climb well everywhere.
 For an all-arounder with better edging, we'd recommend the Scarpa Vapor V, or the Scarpa Instinct; both offer a downturned toe and slightly harder rubber.

 A few internet searches have advertised these shoes for considerably less than their list price of $165.
 If you find them at that lower price, you'd be stoked.
-We can't say they're a great value compared to the Best Buy Award winner, the La Sportiva Skwama, Who's modern design allows for better performance and more comfort for a mere $145.
+We can't say they're a great value compared to the Best Buy Award winner, the La Sportiva Skwama, whose modern design allows for better performance and more comfort for $165.